choudharyvikash20/temp/README.md

 that are contextually accurate.
 Let us consider an example for understanding this.
 Consider the sentence: ‘It is a pleasant day’ and the word ‘pleasant’ goes as input to the neural network.
 We are trying to predict the word ‘day’ here.

+Getting top 5 similar to this {place, computer, hero, time , game} words according to model created.
+Output :
+- model
+- plot using PCA and T-SNE of whole data
+- plot of
 ```

 > ## Word2Vec Skip-gram :